 Porzio and its subsidiaries, Porzio Life Sciences, Porzio Compliance Services, and Porzio Governmental Affairs, as well as Porzio, Bromberg & Newman (PR), LLC (collectively “Porzio”) recognize and respect the privacy rights of individuals with regard to their personal data.
 This Policy explains the types of personal data or personal information (used interchangeably herein unless otherwise expressly noted) that Porzio may collect from you and how we use it.
 It also explains the policies and practices that we have developed to safeguard personal data and to comply with applicable data protection laws.
 Please read this Policy carefully to understand what personal data we collect, how we collect it, how we use it, who we may disclose it to, and how you can manage it.

-If you have any questions about this Policy or wish to access or correct personal data that Porzio may have collected from you, please contact us at: Porzio, Bromberg & Newman, PC, 100 Southgate Parkway, Morristown, NJ 07962, attn: Brian P Sharkey or at firstname.lastname@example.org and include the words Privacy Inquiry in your communication.
+If you have any questions about this Policy or wish to access or correct personal data that Porzio may have collected from you, please contact us at: Porzio, Bromberg & Newman, PC, 100 Southgate Parkway, Morristown, NJ 07962, attn: Steven P. Benenson or at SPBenenson@pbnlaw.com and include the words Privacy Inquiry in your communication.

 DATA WE COLLECT ABOUT YOU